Cloakedshiny/Dedsec-token-fucker/README.md

-If 	the token f!cker doesnt work it means you entered a wrong token have a nice day
-- install the next modules : discord, threading, colorama, requests, time, os, json
+The modules you need :

+- discord
+- threading
+- colorama
+- requests
+- time
+- os
+- json

+If it doesnt start your token is invalid or you need to edit the config.json

- - its for educational purposes only im not responsible of ur actions
+Im not responsible of your actions its for educational purposes only !